-If you can prove that the store manager should have known about the spillage, then you may have a slip and fall case.
-However, the manager may claim that you should have noticed the spill yourself, so while they didn’t put up signs like they should have, you might be found partially negligent as well.
+If you can prove that the store manager should have known about the spillage, then you may have a slip-and-fall case.
+However, the manager may claim that you should have noticed the spill yourself, so while they didn’t put up signs as they should have, you might be found partially negligent as well.

 Importance of Legal Representation